apache/sling-org-apache-sling-feature-cpconverter/README.md

             .setMergeConfigurations(mergeConfigurations)
             // users can decide which is the bundles start order, declared in the generated Apache Sling Feature(s) .setBundlesStartOrder(bundlesStartOrder)
+            // a valid directory where the artifacts will be deployed (it will created, if not existing already) .setArtifactsOutputDirectory(outputDirectory)
-            // a valid directory where the outputs will be generated (it will created, if not existing already) .setOutputDirectory(outputDirectory)
+            // a valid directory where the Feature Models will be generated (it will created, if not existing already) .setFeatureModelsOutputDirectory(sameOrDifferentOutputDirectory)
             // an existing and valid content-package file .convert(contentPackage);
 ```